Minetest-j45/build-n-buy/mods/bnb_nodes/textures/texts/README.md

-I made the textures in this folder, these are under CC-BY-SA 4.0
+I(j45) made the textures in this folder, these are under CC-BY-SA 4.0